Putin Claims Russia Is Testing A New Range Of Unstoppable Nuclear Weapons

-Russian President Vladimir Putin has claimed that Moscow is developing a new range of supersonic nuclear weapons that cannot be intercepted by anti-missile systems.
+Russian President Vladimir Putin has claimed that Moscow is developing a new range of supersonic nuclear weapons that cannot be intercepted by antimissile systems.

-In his annual state of the nation address on Thursday, Putin claimed that Russia has tested an intercontinental ballistic missile (ICBM) with unlimited range that will be "invulnerable to enemy interception," rendering US anti-missile systems useless.
+In his annual state of the nation address on Thursday, Putin claimed that Russia has tested an intercontinental ballistic missile (ICBM) with unlimited range that will be "invulnerable to enemy interception," rendering US antimissile systems useless.

+Responding to the Russian president's claims, the Pentagon said it wasn't "surprised by his statements."

+"The American people should rest assured that we are fully prepared," said Pentagon chief spokesperson Dana White.

-A nuclear-powered underwater drone, equally immune to interception, is also under development, he said.
+A nuclear-powered underwater drone, equally immune to interception, is also under development, Putin had said.

-The crowd was shown a series of graphics showing the new technology being propelled around the earth.
+The crowd in the Russian capital was shown a series of graphics showing the new technology being propelled around the Earth.

-One showed the underwater nuclear drone, which Putin announced did not have a name, and that people were welcome to submit their suggestions to the defence ministry website.
+One showed the underwater nuclear drone, which Putin announced did not have a name, and that people were welcome to submit their suggestions to the Defence Ministry website.

 Advertisement